Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice

 \section{Abstract}

 How should forecasters be incentivized to acquire the most information when learning takes place over time?
-We address this question in the context of a novel dynamic mechanism design problem where a designer can incentivize learning by conditioning a reward on an event's outcome and expert reports.
-Eliciting summarized advice at a terminal date maximizes information acquisition if an informative signal fully reveals the outcome or has predictable content.
+We address this question in the context of a novel dynamic mechanism design problem in which a designer incentivizes an expert to learn by conditioning rewards on an event's outcome and the expert's reports.
+Eliciting summarized advice at a terminal date maximizes information acquisition if an informative signal either fully reveals the outcome or has predictable content.
 Otherwise, richer reporting capabilities may be required.
-Our findings shed light on incentive design for consultation and forecasting by illustrating how learning dynamics shape qualitative properties of effort-maximizing contracts.
+Our findings shed light on incentive design for consultation and forecasting by illustrating how learning dynamics shape the qualitative properties of effort-maximizing contracts.

 \keywords{Scoring rules, dynamic contracts, dynamic moral hazard, Poisson learning.}